ywanyi/devdocs/config-guide/memcache/memcache_magento.md

                   'save' => 'memcached',
                   'save_path' => '<memcache ip or host>:<memcache port>'
             ),

     Both memcache and memcached have optional startup parameters that are beyond the scope of this guide.
-You can find more information about them in the [memcache](http://php.net/manual/en/memcache.ini.php#ini.memcache.save-path){: target="_blank"} or [memcached](http://php.net/manual/en/memcached.sessions.php){: target="_blank"} documentation, source code, and changelogs.
+You can find more information about them in the [memcache](http://php.net/manual/en/memcache.ini.php#ini.memcache.save-path) or [memcached](http://php.net/manual/en/memcached.sessions.php) documentation, source code, and changelogs.
 3. Continue with the next section.

 ## Verify memcached is working with Magento {#config-memcache-verify}

 To verify memcached works with Magento: